Table of Contents

 In his theory, Festinger assumed the following: people aspire to consonance regarding their attitude and their behavior.
 If this fails, it creates an uncomfortable tension, the so-called cognitive dissonance.
-Example: An alcoholic would barely assess his consumption as healthy but drinks anyway.
-Two solution strategies can dissolve this cognitive dissonance:
+Example: Alcoholics would barely assess their consumption as healthy but drink anyway.
+Two strategies can be used to address this cognitive dissonance:

-- Weaken the attitude by selective information retrieval („XY drinks ervery day and he is 87 years old“)
+- Weaken the attitude by selective information retrieval (‘XY drinks every day and he is 87 years old’)

 - Find positive reasons for the behavior (taste, social behavior, …)